RainerWessOS/Daddelkiste/README.md

 # Daddelkiste

-Javascript implementation of an "Advanced Slot Machine", a Casino Game.
+Javascript implementation of an "advanced slot machine", a penny arcade casino game.

-Uses Html, JavaScript, Css, and Images. used Libs: jquery, jquery.mb.audio
+Uses HTML, JavaScript, CSS, and Images. used Libs: jquery, jquery.mb.audio

 Works on all modern Browsers.